Equine Assisted Psychotherapy

-Equine Enlightenment offers an alternative form of therapy to the usual room based ‘talking therapies’ which not everyone gets on with.
-Not only does it offer an alternative solution for clients who find it hard to open up or trust, it is also a powerful, safe way of helping clients with serious trauma, process this in an existential person-centred way.
+Equine Enlightenment offers alternative forms of therapy to the usual room based ‘talking therapies’ which not everyone gets on with.
+Not only does it offer an alternative solution for clients who find it hard to open up or trust, it is also a powerful, safe way of helping clients with trauma process this in an existential, person-centred way.

 What we do

 Facilitated psychotherapy interventions with horses have been scientifically proven to improve the well being of individuals (e.g Bachi, 2012).